 How Much Is Bail for Felony Grand Theft?

 By law, your rights protect you against receiving unreasonable or excessive bail.
 The judge will take various things into account when deciding on the amount.
 These things include whether or not you are a flight risk, your past criminal record, and more.
-An experienced defense lawyer for grand theft will present an argument that states why they should release you and attempt to keep the bail amount as low as possible.
+An experienced defense lawyer for grand theft will argue why they should release you and attempt to keep the bail amount as low as possible.